 This project received a much needed infusion of funding from Virginia Humanities.
 The Arlington Historical Society (AHS) received $5,000 to be used exclusively toward funding this project.
 AHS, in partnership with Arlington Public Schools and the Black Heritage Museum of Arlington, is in the first phase of a longer-term effort to identify the men, women, and children who were enslaved in Arlington County; to uncover what can be learned about their lives; and to memorialize their lives through markers installed in locations County-wide.

 The project was inspired by Tim Aiken, a Glencarlyn resident, who read an article by Michele Norris printed in 2021 in The Washington Post.
 In the article, she proposed marking the locations where slavery occurred by placing stumbling stones.
 Germany uses such stones to bear witness to locations where victims of the Holocaust lived.

 Stones somewhat similar to these, would provide the names of the enslaved and whenever possible, birth and death dates and conditions of their toil.

-In partnership with the Arlington Public Schools, AHS will develop teaching materials on the history of slavery in the county and a website with stories, documents, and an interactive map of areas where the enslaved lived and toiled.
+In partnership with the Arlington Public Schools, AHS will develop teaching materials on the history of slavery in the county and a website with stories, documents, and an interactive online map of areas where the enslaved lived and toiled.
 Memorial markers linked to the website will be placed at these locations with the names of those held in bondage.

-AHS and BHMA have begun making this a reality.
 Here’s What’s Been Done So Far: